Social Security Overview

 The attorneys of Nager, Romaine & Schneiberg Co., L.P.A.
 (NRS) understand how important your Social Security disability benefits are to you and your family.
 Our attorneys are experienced at dealing with the overburdened Social Security Administration in Ohio, and nationwide.
 If you are entitled to benefits under the law, our attorneys will not take “no” for an answer.

 The SSA administers disability benefits under two programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Each program has different requirements to obtain benefits, but you must have a qualifying disability for both.
 It’s often unclear whether you or a family member qualifies for SSDI or SSI.
 It takes the knowledge and skill of an experienced attorney to help you gather and present convincing medical evidence to the SSA.

-- To apply for disability benefits, you can call or visit your local Social Security office in Cleveland to file an application, file an application online or contact an attorney to guide you through the process.
+- To apply for disability benefits, you can call or visit your local Social Security office to file an application, file an application online or contact an attorney to guide you through the process.
 You need to supply many kinds of information, including the following:

 - Names and dates of birth of your spouse and minor children

 - Prescription information